-First, these five elements are the backbone of a coastal-style room:
+First, there are five elements that make up the backbone of a coastal-style room.

 Think Blue: It's practically impossible to imagine a coastal space without at least a little blue in it.
 Use a variety of shades of blue to evoke the colors of the water and sky and to add more interest and depth to your space.

 Casual Furnishings: The beach is nothing if not laid-back.
 If you want the true feel of the beach, go for hard-wearing materials such as wood floors and slipcovered furniture.

 Accessories With Texture: The beach is full of textures: smooth stones, rough sand, driftwood, shells, a wooden dock...our senses come alive at the beach, and textures help that happen.
 Add sisal, seagrass, and rope to evoke the natural textures of the beach.

 Elements of Nature: Actual artifacts collected from the beach such as driftwood, shells, and sea glass are a no-brainer in a coastal-inspired space and add the perfect finishing touch.
 You can certainly collect authentic items and use them to make wall art and other types of home decor.
 Or, you can fake your versions of beach artifacts using craft techniques and paint finishes.